-All types of tea except herbal tea are brewed from the dried leaves of the Camellia sinensis bush.
+All types of tea, except herbal tea, are brewed from the dried leaves of the Camellia sinensis bush.
 The level of oxidation of the leaves determines the type of tea.

-Green tea was used in traditional Chinese and Indian medicine to control bleeding and heal wounds, aid digestion, improve heart and mental health and regulate body temperature.

 Listed below are the possible health benefits associated with green tea.
+Green tea was used in traditional Chinese and Indian medicine to control bleeding and heal wounds, aid digestion, improve heart and mental health, and regulate body temperature.

 It is important to note that more evidence is required before these possible health benefit links are proved definitive:

 According to the National Cancer Institute, the polyphenols in tea have been shown to decrease tumor growth in laboratory and animal studies and may protect against damage caused by ultraviolet UVB radiation.

 In countries where green tea consumption is high, cancer rates tend to be lower, but it is impossible to know for sure whether it is the green tea that prevents cancer in these particular populations or other lifestyle factors.